TheOdinProject/curriculum/web_development_101/join_the_odin_community.md

 ## Why chat is awesome for Odin:

 We are working hard to update existing lessons and produce new content so we would love to hear your feedback on how you are coping with the lessons and projects.
-We really want you to find the lessons fun, engaging and informative; while we would like you to find projects to be doable and challenging.
+We really want you to find the lessons fun, engaging, and informative; while we would like you to find projects to be doable and challenging.
 So please tell us!

 ## Oh foo bar!